ungerik/go-rest/README.md

 HandleGet and HandlePost use dynamic typing to hide 36 combinations of handler function types to make the interface _easy_ to use.
-36 static functions would have been more lines of code but _simpler_ in their implementation than the dynamic solution.
+36 static functions would have been more lines of code but dramatic _simpler_ in their implementation.
 See this great talk about easy vs. simple: http://www.infoq.com/presentations/Simple-Made-Easy Rob Pike may also dislike this approach: https://groups.google.com/d/msg/golang-nuts/z4T_n4MHbXM/jT9PoYc6I1IJ On the other side: Are all users of dynamic languages wrong?

-So let's start with the dynamic fun:
+Now let's get started with this little madness, maybe it's useful and fun after all:

 HandleGet uses a handler function that returns a struct or string to create the GET response.
 Structs will be marshalled als JSON,